-- Let the broth cool a bit, then pour the contents of the pot through a large strainer to separate the broth from the bones and meat that's been set over a soup pot (or large bowl) to catch all the broth.
-Separate the meat from the bones and refrigerate the meat.
+- Let the broth cool a bit, then pour the contents of the pot through a large strainer that's been set over a large soup pot (or large bowl) to catch all the broth.* Separate the meat from the bones and refrigerate the meat.

 - Heat the strained broth (or refrigerate it to make the soup the next day) and add the diced vegetables and garlic before bringing to a boil.
 Reduce heat and simmer for about 15 minutes, until the vegetables are crisp-tender.

 - Add the noodles, meat from the bones that you set aside earlier, and peas and bring to a boil again.
 Cook for about 8 minutes more until the noodles are tender.